distribworks/dkron/website/content/pro/_index.md

 ### Starting a single node

-Works out of the box, good for non HA installations
+Works out of the box, good for non HA installations.

-- System service: If no changes are done to the default config files dkron will start as a service in single mode.
+- System service: If no changes are done to the default config files, dkron will start as a service in single mode.
 - Command line: Running a single node with default config can be done by running: `dkron agent --server`

 Check your server is working: `curl localhost:8080/v1`